To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 You may find the site does really well for an unexpected term.

-Google rewards a website that provides quality information.
-Posts and pages that rank highly will increase the overall domain authority, meaning that other posts and pages are more generously ranked.
+Google rewards websites that provide high-quality information.
+Posts and pages that rank highly will increase overall domain authority, meaning other posts and pages are ranked more generously.

 Expand the website to provide better content with a blog.

 A blog is an extension of a website.
-A blog helps a website to become informative using the business owner’s expert knowledge.
+A blog helps a website become more informative by leveraging the business owner’s expert knowledge.

 Make sure the blog is on the same domain as your website to get the benefit of the blog supporting the website.